Understanding Olive Oil’s Smoke Point

 One of the main concerns associated with cooking oils is their smoke points.
 Did you know that smoke point is actually an irrelevant indicator for cooking?
 Smoke point is the temperature at which “bluish smoke appears after heating a small amount of oil on an aluminum plate constantly”.

 Now, it’s believed that the stability of the oil is more important.
 Extra virgin olive oil has been shown to be more stable and less likely to break down and produce harmful byproducts compared to other seed oils.
 Since extra virgin olive oil is high in monounsaturated fats, it is less prone to oxidation or its breakdown.
+Cooking with olive oil preserves its nutritional value, especially when compared to other oils that might have a higher smoke point but lower health benefits.
+Unlike many other oils, olive oil is less likely to form harmful compounds when heated, thanks to its stable monounsaturated fat content and antioxidants.
 Also, its polyphenols are thought to be protective against its degradation during cooking.
-High polypehenol olive oil can be safely heated to 400F.
+Different cooking methods can affect the stability of olive oil, with sautéing and roasting being among the best ways to use it without compromising its integrity.
+High polyphenol olive oil can be safely heated to 405F.
 In this UC Davis study, olive oil was found to be the most stable at high heat, followed by coconut oil.

 Quality Matters, Choosing the right Olive Oil